ammarahm-ed/nativescript-macos-solid/README.md

 native [AppKit](https://developer.apple.com/documentation/appkit) components for a seamless and performant user experience.
-Unlike purely webview based cross-platform frameworks (_or frameworks that attempt to recreate the entire platform interface_), Solid for macOS directly integrates with macOS's native APIs, ensuring your apps behave, look and feel right at home on macOS.
-This integration allows you to develop 100% native macOS apps that utilize _all_ the nuanced capabilities of the entire platform, providing users with a smooth and responsive experience.
+Unlike purely webview based cross-platform frameworks (_or frameworks that attempt to recreate the entire platform interface_), Solid for macOS directly integrates with native APIs, ensuring your apps behave, look and feel right at home on macOS.
+This integration allows you to develop fully native apps that utilize _all_ the nuanced capabilities of the entire platform, providing users with a smooth and responsive experience.